 Next, Select report: "User accounts created: In the last: type: "7" days (without quotes) and select the columns you need.

-If you select local system, the AD computer name of the installed machine will be used to autheticate to AD and create the report.
+If you select local system, the AD computer name of the installed machine will be used to authenticate to AD and create the report.

 If you select Service Account, make sure the account has "Log on as a batch job" user right on that machine by checking the policy.

-Click next, The Sysmalogic Report Scheduler will open (Note that UAC will promt as local admin rights are required for task registration).
+Click next, The Sysmalogic Report Scheduler will open (Note that UAC will prompt as local administrator rights are required for task registration).
 Next configure the following below:

 Click on FILE FORMAT, Select HTML